When Perplexity Lies: Generation-Focused Distillation of Hybrid Sequence Models: The GenDistill pipeline

 Greedy layer selection may yield suboptimal configurations, as it fails to account for interactions between layers.
 To address this limitation, we employ beam search to explore layer combinations more thoroughly, similar to the approach in PostNAS~\citep{gu2025jetnemotronefficientlanguagemodel}.
 However, unlike PostNAS, we avoid training an extensive supernet by leveraging only the pretrained teacher model and a fully linear student model (comprising Kimi layers) obtained through our distillation pipeline.

 Our search procedure, \emph{Beam Search (Add)}, initializes from the fully linear student and iteratively restores attention layers from the teacher, retaining at each step the configurations that achieve the lowest perplexity.
 To account for task dependence, we evaluate perplexity on three complementary datasets: (i)~a synthetic associative recall (AR) task that probes in-context retrieval, (ii)~C-EVAL for Chinese language understanding, and (iii)~FineWeb-EDU for general language modeling, and select layers based on the average across all three.

-The resulting layer selections and a detailed comparison of alternative selection strategies are provided in Appendix~\ref{app:layer_selection_ablation}.
+Training a student per candidate would be the ideal ranking signal but is prohibitively expensive, so we instead rank by perplexity as a cheap comparative proxy.
+This within-pipeline use scores an undertrained scaffold to decide only which layer positions matter, and is distinct from the final-evaluation use of perplexity that this paper argues against.
+Appendix~\ref{app:layer_selection_ablation} expands on this distinction, positions our proxy against the compute-heavy PostNAS and GA-S2~\citep{li2025distillinghybridattentionmodels} alternatives, reports the resulting layer selections, and shows that the cheap signal does not cost selection quality on Qwen3-0.6B.